GoogleCloudPlatform/gemini-cloud-assist-mcp/README.md

 ## **Contributing**

 - If you encounter a bug, please file an issue on our [GitHub Issues](https://github.com/GoogleCloudPlatform/gemini-cloud-assist-mcp/issues) page.
-- For questions and discussions, please use [GitHub Discussions](https://github.com/GoogleCloudPlatform/gemini-cloud-assist-mcp/discussions).
 - Before sending a pull request, please review our [Contributing Guide](./docs/CONTRIBUTING.md).

 ## **License**